woguta/Bacterial-WGS/README.md

 ```
 11.Genome Assessment

-i) Genome contiguity - checks length/cutoff for the longest contigs that contain 50% of the total genome length measured as contig N50. i.e  involves evaluating the accuracy and completeness of the genome assembly using metrics such as N50 length, scaffold and contig numbers, and genome size.
+i) Genome contiguity

+Checks length/cutoff for the longest contigs that contain 50% of the total genome length measured as contig N50. i.e  involves evaluating the accuracy and completeness of the genome assembly using metrics such as N50 length, scaffold and contig numbers, and genome size.
 Tool used QUAST.

 a) For one sample
 ```